The Future of Medical Education Begins Here

 - Frequent community outreach and service opportunities

 The first year of medical school at Wright State sets the foundation for understanding the basic medical sciences and for developing yourself as a professional.
 We value both of these as the principle goals for the first year.
-During the first two weeks, you will start the Human Development and Introduction to Clinical Medicine (ICM) courses, finishing Human Development at the end of the second week.
+During the first two weeks, you will start the Patient, Physician & Society and Introduction to Clinical Medicine (ICM) courses.
 ICM continues every Friday for the rest of the first and second years.
 From the third through the eleventh week, you will be immersed in the study of the human body in Human Structure.
-The first term ends with Molecular Basis of Medicine and Medical Ethics and Professionalism.
+The first term ends with Molecular Basis of Medicine and a continuation of Patient, Physian & Society a half day each week.

-After the new year, you will continue with the second part of Social and Ethical Issues in Medicine and start Cells, Tissues and Organ Systems.
-The year ends with Principles of Disease and a two-week or longer elective that you will choose based on your interests and ambitions.
+After the new year, you will start Cells, Tissues and Organ Systems.
+The year ends with nine weeks of Principles of Disease and a two-week or longer elective that you will choose based on your interests and ambitions.

 YouTube blocked?
 View the video here